neonmik/Wave-Machine-Firmware/README.md

         + Improved algorithm:-
             + Mad inputs tidier/more unified - created a struct to hold all of the config for each destination
             + this isn't going to work, it's easier to make each input accept signed 16bit number (direct from the oscillator) _Make a switchable output between signed and unsign methods (Vib == Signed, Trem||Vector == Unsigned)_
-        + Mod is now opperated by the Synth code -> Move Update closer to synth/dac code:- could probably do with being intergrated like ADSR
+        + Mod is now opperated by the Synth code -> Move update closer to synth/dac code:- could probably do with being intergrated like ADSR
         + Fix control for preset/pagination
         + Make outside variable updates go through functions
         + Make every function take 0-1023 for consistancy from the hardware layer